 In almost all FTP clients, the interface is similar.
 The files on the left side of the FTP client window are the files on your computer.
 The files on the right side of the window are the files on your server.

-Uploading the WordPress will take some minutes.
+Uploading WordPress will take some minutes.
 In the meantime, let’s go to step 3

 Step 3 – Set up your database and user for WordPress

 WordPress store data in a database and not in files.
 Even if you are creating a database in a one-click install, you have to create a database along with the process.
-The database is not created automatically.
+It is not created automatically.

 So, to create a database let’s head over to your web hosting cPanel to set up your MySQL database.